VtotheK/TinyUI/README.md

 ![Input field creation](https://github.com/VtotheK/TinyUI/blob/master/Doc/InputFields.jpg)

-Inputfield creation takes the following parameters:
+CreasteInputField takes the following parameters:

 `string name` The name of the input field.
-Identifier for the input field, used to identify the inputfield so **use unique names**.
-Will also be used later to read the input data from the user.
+Identifier for the input field, used to identify the input field, so use **unique names** for and between the input and button fields.
+This property will also be used later to read the input data from the user.

 `Cursorposition position` Encapsulates the left and top positions where the inputfield will be drawn in the console.
 Cursonposition class constructor takes two arguments, _left_ and _top_.
 These will be the coordinates where the input field will **start**.